 Your feelings about the precautions

 The radiotherapy safety measures can add to the worries you might already have about your treatment.
+But it's important to remember that in everyday life we are all exposed to a small amount of radiation, and this doesn't harm us.

 People are different in the way they handle their worries.
 Some find it easier to know everything about their treatment, while others like to know as little as possible.